Part Two of an Interview with Craig McLellan, Founder and CEO, ThinkOn

 Q: When you created ThinkOn, what was your primary focus?

 It’s all about the data for me.
 Data is the solution.
-Inside all data is a solution to all problems.
+Inside data there is a solution to all problems.
 It’s just a question of knowing what questions to ask, knowing what you’re looking for, and evaluating if you have enough data to actually answer the question.

 My view with creating ThinkOn was that I wanted to make it easy for people to collect, retain and use data.
 The cloud does that.
 But I wanted to build services that were more simple and easier to understand than other cloud offerings.
+I wanted the end-user experience to be uncomplicated and I wanted no sticker-shock, straightforward invoicing.
+I wanted the whole experience of doing business with us to be easy.

 Q: Can you give me insight into why not all public clouds are the same?

 Sure.
-Many hyper-clouds are the same because they’re effectively chasing after the same shiny object.
+Many hyperscale clouds are the same because they’re effectively chasing after the same shiny object.
 I think that there are certain large public cloud providers that have decided they want to be all things to all people, and there are others out there that have decided they’re going to be very good at certain things.

 Q: I’m intrigued.
 Could you please expand on the LEGO analogy for me?